 Syslog limitations and recommended alternatives

-- Inability to gracefully terminate the connection.
+- Inability to gracefully end the connection.
 This can result in missing data.

 For a more reliable and modern logging experience, consider using tools like Vector to receive syslog messages and forward them to Axiom.
 This approach bypasses many of syslog’s limitations.